 Kids can find their way through two mazes, climb, jump, and get wet in the Splash Ground.

 They can imitate the squirrel monkeys by climbing on vines before the animals.

 The Tree House, Rock Wall, Forest Play area, and Penguins tunnel window are other kids’ favorites in the Play Park.

 Kids who want to get closer to the animals can brush the West African pygmy and Nigerian Dwarf goats in the Animal Care area.

 Range of the Jaguar is a South American exhibit with the Palm Plaza restaurant and Village Sweet Shop.

-Do check out the winding halls of the captivating Lost Temple and see bushmaster snakes, poison dart frogs, anaconda, vampire bats, Utila spiny-tailed iguanas, etc.
+Check out the winding halls of the captivating Lost Temple and see bushmaster snakes, poison dart frogs, anacondas, vampire bats, Utila spiny-tailed iguanas, etc.

 In the River’s Edge exhibit, you will spot howler monkeys, giant anteaters, and capybaras coexisting.

-Next, you must try the Emerald Forest Aviary to see some of the finest birds from around the world.
+Next, you must try the Emerald Forest Aviary to see some of the finest birds worldwide.

 In the Aviary, look for Arapaima, the largest freshwater fish, which can grow up to 4.6 meters (15 feet) in length.